We're Not Gonna Take It (Twisted Sister song): Music video

-The music video was directed by Marty Callner with an emphasis on slapstick comedy.
-The video begins with a disobedient son (played by Callner's son, Dax) playing Twisted Sister songs in his bedroom while the rest of the family is eating dinner.
-The father, "Douglas C." (played by Mark Metcalf as a character similar to his Douglas C. Niedermeyer from the 1978 film Animal House), goes to the boy's room and scolds him for being interested only in his guitar and Twisted Sister.
-At the end of the speech, he screams "What do you want to do with your life?", to which the son replies "I Wanna Rock!"
+The music video was directed by Marty Callner.
+It begins with a disobedient boy (played by Callner's son) playing Twisted Sister songs in his bedroom while the rest of the family is eating dinner.
+The boy's strict father, "Douglas C." (a reference to Mark Metcalf's character in Animal House), enters his room and berates him for only being interested in rock music.
+He demands to know what the son intends to do with his life, to which the son, in Dee Snider's voice, declares, "I wanna rock!"
 He strums his guitar and the sound blasts the father out of a nearby window.
-The boy transforms into Dee Snider, and the music begins.
-Snider sings to the other children, who turn into the rest of the band, and they wreak havoc on the family.
-The father gets the worst of the band's mischief, as he repeatedly tries and fails to get back at the band members, getting knocked out of more windows and even a wall.
-Still, even after a series of the father’s failed retaliations, his wife happens by to awkwardly recover him, such as throwing a bucket of water onto him, dropping a first aid kit onto him, and even spraying his face with a hose.
+The boy transforms into Snider, and the song begins.
+Snider sings to the other children at the dinner table, who turn into the rest of the band, and they wreak havoc on the family.
+The father gets the worst of the band’s mischief, with footage of his continual punishments interspersed with footage of the band performing.

 Covers

-The song has been covered by various artists including German pop punk band Donots in 2002 (which became a minor hit in Germany, reaching 33 in the Singles Chart).
-It was also covered by Bif Naked for the film Ready to Rumble which also became David Arquette's entrance theme while he appeared on WCW programing.
+The song has been covered by various artists.
+German pop punk band Donots released a cover in 2002 which went Top 40 in Germany, reaching 33 in the Singles Chart.
+A cover version by Bif Naked was used in the film Ready to Rumble, which became David Arquette's entrance theme while he appeared on WCW programming.
+Another cover version by Veilröth was used for the ending credits of the game Wolfenstein II: The New Colossus.